chonieny/Phone_Price_Classification_project/README.md

   - Packages : numpy, pandas, matplotlib, seaborn, sklearn

 ### Exploratory Data Analysis
-* The counts of each categorical feature were checked<br/>
-(includes a plot that was stratified by the outcome feature and a plot that was not stratified)<br/> &#8594; It can be seen that among the phones that have either bluetooth, dual sim, 4G, or wifi, the phones in the highest price range are the most common

 * The distribution of each numerical feature was checked as well<br/>
 (includes a plot that was stratified by the outcome feature and a plot that was not stratified)<br/>
 &#8594; Battery power, pixel resolution width, and ram each seems to have a clear association with phone price range